Frequently Asked Questions

 Absolutely.
 We have many participant-driven art and theme camps and spontaneous offerings that will provide opportunities to play and perform.
 Come to Lucidity ready to share in the magic and serendipity of the moment.
 Explore – if you are meant to share a certain gift, the chance to express and collaborate will make itself available!
 We also offer work trade positions as part of our dream maker team.
 Find the application under the participate tab.

-Where is the closest City/Store?
+Where is the closest city or store?

 Live Oak Campground sits roughly between Santa Barbara and Santa Ynez – both roughly 20 minutes away.

 Be mindful of your needs and try to bring in everything you need the first time.
+We will have an onsite General Store that will sell some camping necessities if you’ve forgotten anything.

 Are there shower facilities?